u-Kuro/Kanshi.Anime-Recommendation/README.md

 ## Requirements
    - Anilist Account - [Anilist Website](https://anilist.co/home).
    - Anilist with list of Scored Anime (A properly rated list for the account is Necessary for Analysis).

+## Limitations
+   - The App only runs on WebView for the moment so update pauses when app is not visible.
+   - Anilist Request Limits can slow down UPDATE for Recommendations.
+   - Kanshi.VI calculates alot of Variables that also slows Down the UPDATE.
+   - App Kanshi.VI is also slow due to the Amount of Anime 10000+ being Loaded.
+(This can be temporarily fixed by adding filters for i.e score>=N)